cisagov/ScubaGear/docs/troubleshooting/debuglogging.md

 # Debug Logging

-ScubaGear includes a debug logging module (`ScubaLogging`) that captures structured diagnostic information during a run.
-When enabled, it writes timestamped log entries to a `DebugLogs` subfolder inside the output folder and starts a PowerShell transcript to capture all console output.
+ScubaGear includes a debug logging module (`ScubaLogging`) that captures structured diagnostic information during every run.
+It writes timestamped log entries to a `DebugLogs` subfolder inside the output folder.
+Optionally, you can also enable PowerShell transcript logging to capture all console output.

 ## Overview

-Debug logging is off by default and adds no overhead to normal runs.
-When enabled, the module captures:
+Debug logging is **always enabled** and captures:

 - Run invocation details (command line, parameters, products assessed, environment)
 - System and PowerShell environment information